 My history is made up of multitudes.

-When I am racialized as white, I experience privileges I don’t recognize when I am racialized as who I actually am.
-I am forced to reject, ignore, or be complicit in the rejection of a critical part of my self in order to maybe be treated as a human, and that is a clear example of how colorism, racism, and white supremacy manifest.
+When I am racialized as white, I experience privileges I don’t recognize when I’m racialized as who I actually am.
+I am forced to reject, ignore, or be complicit in the rejection of a critical part of myself in order to maybe be treated as a human, and that is a clear example of how colorism, racism, and white supremacy manifest.

 More Radical Reads: Never Enough: Growing up Mixed Race with a Mix of Friends

 We mixed white/POC who pass as white have a responsibility to elevate the voices of those darker skinned, those who do not experience our privileges.
 We who know firsthand the importance and humanity of POC cultures, who still experience the trauma of racism and white supremacy – we are listened to more than our peers and our forebears, and this is a curse for all, but we must work to help break it.

 We must use our voices to draw attention to the inhumanity of white supremacy – because we both suffer and benefit from it.

 We mixed white/POC who pass as white are valid.
 We are unique, each of us.
 If you share this experience, embrace your identity, however best suits you.
 We contain multitudes.
 We are tangled, layered creatures.

 Your white-passing privilege is unmistakable, and you must recognize what you don’t have to confront.
 Your POC identity is also valid, and your connection to your heritage is authentic, and important.